Table of Contents

 Employee conduct guidelines and sexual harassment sensitivity training should help employees understand what types of behaviors have no place in the office.
 However, it is vital to create an environment in which your employees will feel safe to raise concerns regarding their treatment and won’t feel afraid to speak up if they feel that they have been harassed in any way.

-Putting together a good sexual harassment prevention plan should both educate your staff on what improper and proper workplace interactions look like and empower them to speak up if they believe that they are being sexually harassed by anyone at work, regardless of title and seniority level.
+Putting together a good plan on how to prevent sexual harassment should both educate your staff on what improper and proper workplace interactions look like and empower them to speak up if they believe that they are being sexually harassed by anyone at work, regardless of title and seniority level.

 Sexual Harassment Prevention